emcek/dcspy/CONTRIBUTING.md

 ## Development
 dscpy use multi-cast UDP to receive/send data from/to DCS-BIOS as describe [here](https://github.com/DCSFlightpanels/dcs-bios/blob/master/Scripts/DCS-BIOS/doc/developerguide.adoc).
 Main modules of dcspy:
-* `dcspy.py` main script - responsible for initialise DCS-BIOS parser, Logitech G13 handler, as well as running connection to DCS.
+* `dcspy.py` main script - responsible for initialise DCS-BIOS parser, Logitech G13/G15/G510 handler, as well as running connection to DCS.
 * `logitech.py` handling Logitech keyboards with LCD display and buttons, auto-loading current aircraft
-* `aircrafts.py` are define all supported aircrafts with details how and what and display from DCS, draws bitmap that will be passed to G13 handler and returns input data for buttons under G13 display
+* `aircrafts.py` are define all supported aircrafts with details how and what and display from DCS, draws bitmap that will be passed to LCD keyboard handler and returns input data for buttons under LCD display
 * `dcsbios.py` BIOS protocol parser and two buffers to fetching integer and string values `IntegerBuffer` and `StringBuffer` respectively.

 If you want to modify or write something by yourself, here's a quick walk-through: